 - Avocado: in any form.
 Guacamole, avocado herb sauce, easy 3-ingredient avocado sauce, diced avocado or slices… there are so many options!

 - Sour Cream: a perfect way to balance out the spiciness.
+Use a vegan option, if needed.

 - Cheese: shredded or cotija cheese crumbles.
+Use a vegan option, if needed.

 - Rice: if you’re looking for a bulkier taco, add some rice!
 Cilantro Lime Rice adds extra flavor, or you can use quinoa, brown rice, or fluffy white rice.